2023 Benjamin Franklin Transatlantic Fellowship

-During the academic residency, participants also will have the opportunity to discuss other topics such as democratic practices, conflict resolution, problem solving, communication skills, critical thinking, tolerance and respect for diversity, youth leadership, team building, and the media.
-The institute will explore how freedom of expression provides rights to and imposes responsibilities on citizens.
+During the program, participants will have the opportunity to discuss other topics such as democratic practices, conflict resolution, problem solving, communication skills, critical thinking, tolerance and respect for diversity, youth leadership, team building, disinformation, and the media.
+The program will explore how freedom of expression provides rights to, and imposes responsibilities on, citizens.
 Upon their return home, participants will implement service projects in their communities and present an alumni project plan to a youth-serving or youth-centered organization in their home country.
-These organizations may include the U.S. Mission Youth Councils, American Corners or American Spaces, and exchange alumni associations.
+These organizations may include U.S. Youth Councils, American Spaces, and exchange alumni associations.

-Candidates must exhibit serious interest in pursuing leadership opportunities in their home countries, and demonstrate a genuine desire to learn first-hand about the United States and its people, society, and institutions.
-Selected candidates are expected to fully participate in the academic program and follow-on activities afterward in their home countries.
-They should attend all lectures and organized activities, complete assigned readings and be ready to inform Americans about the cultures and societies of their home countries in non-structured gatherings and in public presentations.
-All candidates must be proficient in English so that they can actively participate in the program.
+U.S. Program Requirements and Restrictions: Candidates must demonstrate interest in pursuing leadership opportunities in their home countries and convey a genuine desire to learn about the United States and its people, society, and institutions.
+They are expected to fully participate in the academic program and the follow-on activities in their home countries.
+They should attend all lectures and organized activities, complete assigned readings, and be ready to share their culture with Americans.
+They should be made aware that the program is very intensive and that there will be no time for personal pursuits unrelated to the program.

 – be highly proficient in English, as demonstrated in a personal interview or the results of a standardized test;

-- be committed to enrolling in high school or university in their home countries in fall 2019, following completion of the institute;
+– be committed to enrolling in high school or university in their home countries in fall 2022, following completion of the program;

 – demonstrate strong leadership potential and interest in transatlantic relations and diplomacy;